henryomosh/diabetes-management-app/README.md

 ## Installation

-- Clone the application from -- Link --
+- Clone the application from: https://github.com/henryomosh/diabetes-management-app.git
   Install depedencies by running `pnpm install ` i.e you can use your preffered package manager though pnpm is recommended because it is faster.

 - Run `pnpm run dev` to run your local development server at http://localhost:3000